brunomnsilva/FluentFxCSS/README.md

 ## Further Information

 For more detailed API documentation, advanced usage examples, and information on building and using `StyleDefinition` objects (including CSS class generation and merging), please refer to the [Project Wiki](link/to/wiki).

+You cal also refer to the `FluentFxCssDemo` application code.

 ## Contributing